VET Program Approval and Maintenance Procedure

 3. If approved, the Program Area to submit the complete application and the CAC Minutes to the Curriculum Committee for consideration.

-4. If not approved, Head of Centre and Program Manager to be notified of reasons for rejection.
+4. If not approved, Associate Director and Program Manager to be notified of reasons for rejection.

 E.

-Submit the completed application documentation to Quality Assurance Services for review prior to submission to the Curriculum Committee for approval:
+Submit the completed application documentation to Strategic Regulatory Services for review prior to submission to the Curriculum Committee for approval:

-1. Quality Assurance Services will review the application documentation to ensure that it meets all necessary regulatory requirements prior to it being presented to the Curriculum Committee.
+1. Strategic Regulatory Services will review the application documentation to ensure that it meets all necessary regulatory requirements prior to it being presented to the Curriculum Committee.

-2. If documentation is compliant, Quality Assurance Services will notify TAFECompliance, appropriate Program Manager and Curriculum Quality Leaders and provide a memo for the Curriculum Committee.
+2. If documentation is compliant, Strategic Regulatory Services will notify TAFECompliance and appropriate Program Manager and a memo for the Curriculum Committee.

-3. If documentation is non-compliant, Quality Assurance Services will notify TAFE Compliance, appropriate Program Manager and Curriculum Quality Leaders and provide a memo outlining the issues that require rectification prior to the documentation being resubmitted for consideration.
+3. If documentation is non-compliant, Strategic Regulatory Services will notify TAFE Compliance and appropriate Program Manager and provide a memo outlining the issues that require rectification prior to the documentation being resubmitted for consideration.

-4. Any non-compliant application documentation must be resubmitted with rectifications to Quality Assurance Services through ServiceNow.
+4. Any non-compliant application documentation must be resubmitted with rectifications to Strategic Regulatory Services through ServiceNow.

-5. Prior to submitting to Curriculum Committee, documentation must be compliant and any recommendations from Quality Assurance Services incorporated.
+5. Prior to submitting to Curriculum Committee, documentation must be compliant and any recommendations from Strategic Regulatory Services incorporated.

 F.